estherkey/estherkey/README.md

 From the lab bench 👩🏻‍🔬 to data breakthroughs 📊 – I pivoted from life science research to statistical programming for one main reason.
-#### I want to spend my career doing something that matters.
+#### I want to spend my career doing work that makes a difference.
-What matters most to me is seeing how my work directly improves patients’ lives.
+What drives me most is knowing that my code can help improve patients’ lives.

 ### Hi!
 I’m Esther 👋,
 a Research Associate turned Statistical Programmer with a proven history of extracting meaningful insights from real-world data by developing Tables, Figures, and Listings (TFLs).